johan-bh/Social-Data---Final-Project/index.markdown

 ### Data Visualizations: Focus Crimes
-When travelling in New York City, certain crimes are more prominent and can pose a greater risk to your safety.
-To give an overview of which crimes to be aware of, we have created a bar plot showing the daily average count of 8 focus crimes in New York City.
+In New York City, certain crimes are more prominent and can pose a greater risk to your safety while travelling or your business operations.
+It is crucial to be aware of these crimes and take precautions to avoid them.
+To give an overview, see the bar chart below which shows the daily average count of 8 travel-related crimes towards people (left) and 8 business-related crimes (right).
+We see that less severe crimes such as petit larceny and harassment are more common in comparison to severe crimes such as sex crimes and rape.
 <img src="daily_average_crime_comparison.png" width="100%">

 Certain crimes are more prevalent on specific hours of the day.
 These temporal changes are significant, as travelling at night can be more dangerous than during the day.
 <img src="hourly_crime_counts.png" width="80%">
-Severe crimes such as rape and sex crimes are more likely to occur at midnight
+Severe crimes such as rape and sex crimes are more likely to occur at midnight.
+Which could suggest to avoid travelling alone or with strangers at night if possible.

 ### UrbanShield NYC - Your Essential Navigation Partner for Safety in New York City